How Do You Watch the New Mulan?

-Following months of anticipation and the disappointment of a delayed release due to COVID-19, Disney’s live-action adaptation of Mulan is finally premiering.
+Following months of anticipation and the disappointment of a delayed release due to COVID-19, Disney’s live-action adaptation of Mulan is finally premiering — on streaming.
 However, watching the new movie requires a bit of streaming savvy.
 Not to worry, though.
 We’re here to answer all of your Mulan questions so you can watch the highly anticipated movie at home.

 When is Mulan Arriving on Disney+?